 Radiation is bad -- really bad.
 It attacks the entire body from inside-out, including mutating the DNA, so that birth defects after radiation exposure are not uncommon.
 It is prudent that a person never try to become pregnant immediately after radiation exposure.
 Radiation exposure is the surest way to cause cancer, and the cancers from radiation exposure can strike anywhere, and at any random time in the future.

-Americans are told that intentional radiation poisoning is advanced medicine, and that being exposed to people who are made radioactive is completely safe.
-We are sometimes even told that the residual radiation from patients is somehow safer than the radiation from the original source, as if it undergoes a magical transformation inside patients' bodies.
-We are told that science proves that human-emitted radiation is a 'special' radiation that it is better for us than the known carcinogen of sunlight.
+Americans are told that radiation poisoning is advanced medicine, and that being exposed to people who are made radioactive is completely safe.
+They are sometimes even told that the residual radiation from patients is somehow safer than the radiation from the original source, as if it undergoes a magical transformation inside patients' bodies.
+They are told that science proves that human-emitted radiation is a 'special' radiation that it is better for them than the ever-dangerous sunlight.
 The absurdities are akin to childhood fairy tales.

-Americans are in their third or fourth generation of being guinea pigs for the nuclear industry, like the army soldiers who were forced to watch A-bomb explosions in the 1950's, which was part of testing that was designed to show how safe and beneficial radiation is.
-Check the cancer statistics for those men for some enlightening research about their deformed children or their own cancers, if you can stand the heart-break.
+Americans are in their third or fourth generation of being guinea pigs for the nuclear industry, like the army soldiers who were forced to watch A-bomb explosions in the 1950's, which were designed to show how safe and beneficial radiation is.
+Check the records for those men to be enlightened about their deformed children or their own cancers, if you can stand the heartbreak.

 A century of records, dating back to Madam Curie, proves than radiation is never safe.
 It was radiation that killed her.
 Radiation is the most toxic thing known, because it will poison without any physical contact.